mmistakes/made-mistakes-jekyll/_posts/2012-10-15-ladygeekgeek-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @ladygeekgeek"
+title: "Girl with the curl, and some ducks"
 description: "PaperFaces portrait of @ladygeekgeek drawn with Paper by 53 on an iPad."
 image: paperfaces-ladygeekgeek-twitter-lg
 thumb: paperfaces-ladygeekgeek-twitter-150.jpg